rblades/dhworkbook_master/docs/module-5/Exercises.md

 There's a lot of bumpf out there on the 'pyschology of colour'.
 Google it to see what I mean ([Youth Designer has a good example](http://www.youthedesigner.com/graphic-design-resources/infographic-graphic-design-resources/infographic-a-color-guide-for-designers/)).
 A lot of what you see here isn't so much psychology as it is associations (and indeed, western associations, at that).
 Associations are important of course; you don't want to undermine your message by making some unfortunate connections.

-+ In this exercise, I want you to take the webpage you developed in the previous exercise, and make two versions of it: one, where the colours support the broader message of the page (a prototype for your exercises assessment piece, remember?), and the other where the colours _undermine_ that broader message.
-Explain, in both cases, how your colour choices enhance/detract.
++ In this exercise, I want you to take the webpage you developed in the previous exercise, and make two versions of it: one, where the colours support the broader message of the page (a prototype for your exercises assessment piece, remember?), and the other where the colours **undermine** that broader message.
+Explain, in both cases, how your colour choices enhance and/or detract.

 > Alternatively, you can make a one page slide in powerpoint doing the same thing.